Pininfarina: Corporate governance (2016)

-The end of car production operations
+Car production operations

 On 10 December 2011, Pininfarina announced it would end all automotive production.
 In truth, production ended in November 2010 with the conclusion of the contract to produce the Alfa Romeo Brera and Spider at the San Giorgio plant.

 Grugliasco factory

 Opened in 1958 with nearly 1,000 employees, by 1960 output exceeded 11,000 car bodies.
 In 2009 Pininfarina sold the factory to Finpiemonte, the public finance of the Piedmont Region, at the price of 14.4 million euro.
 Finpiemonte, as part of the deal, leases the plant to Gian Mario Rossignolo at a rent per year for six years renewable.

 The Grugliasco sale did not include an adjacent structure that houses the wind tunnel.

 San Giorgio plant

 Opened in 1986 to build Cadillac Allante bodies for General Motors, the same year Pininfarina was first listed on the Stock Exchange in Milan.
 Automotive production ended at San Giorgio with the conclusion of the Ford production in July 2010 and the Alfa Romeo production in November 2010.

 Following the end of contract manufacturing activities, San Giorgio Canavese is being used to produce spare parts for cars manufactured in the past.